Extradition

 - Orange Notice;

-- Purple Notice.
+- Purple Notice;

-The most common is Interpol’s Red notice, which signifies a commitment to arrest the criminal within the territory of the member state and hold them until sentencing or agreement to extradition.
+The most common is Interpol’s Red Notice, which signifies a commitment to arrest the criminal within the territory of the member state and hold them until sentencing or agreement to extradition.
 The request process includes the following stages:

 - Request from law enforcement to the National Bureau.